 I thought I was crazy, my friends thought I was crazy and we all had a good laugh during the process.

-A few months later, the craziest thing happened – I fell in love with a guy who had all those things on my list.
+A few months later, the craziest thing happened – I fell in love with a man who had all those things on my list.
 I was as shocked as all my friends.

-When my relationship with that guy, I decided to add 60 more items to my list.
+When my relationship with that guy ended, I decided to add 60 more items to my list.

 Fast forward a few more months and someone who has most of those things on my list showed up in my life.

-Needless to say I’m still freaked out, but I have learned a lot about life through this process.
+Needless to say I’m still freaked out, but I've learned a lot about life through this process.